tgen/MARS/README.md

    - The `-k` flag.
 Invoke to keep temporary files used in the script.
 The `-k` flag requires no accompanying directory or file and can be typed alone.
 Users should be warned that invoking the  `-k` flag will leave temporary files in both the output and resource directories.
+   - An input FASTA file.
+If the input file is in CRAM format, an input FASTA must also be provided.
+Corresponds to the `-f` flag as follows: `-f /path/to/FASTAfile.fa`
    - A resource directory specifying where the resource files are located.
 Defaults to current working directory if absent.
      Corresponds to the `-d` flag as follows: `-d /my/resource/path`
    - A name for the sample.
 Defaults to the name of the input BAM if absent.
      Corresponds to the `-n` flag as follows: `-n my_sample_name`
+   - An integer number of threads to use.
+Default is 1 thread.
+Corresponds to the `-t` flag as follows:
+     `-t [INT]`, for example `-t 6`

 ### Outputs